dotswg/dots-requirements/draft-ietf-dots-requirements.md

 blocking are discussed here.
 Additional DOTS security considerations may be found in [I-D.ietf-dots-architecture] and DOTS protocol documents.

-Impersonation of either DOTS server or DOTS client could have catastrophic impact on operations in either domain.
+Impersonation of either a DOTS server or a DOTS client could have catastrophic impact on operations in either domain.
 If an attacker has the ability to impersonate a DOTS client, that attacker can affect policy on the network path to the DOTS client's domain, up to and including instantiation of blacklists